chrisnatali/dotfiles/README.md

     arch-chroot /mnt /bin/bash
     ```

-3. cd into `root/dotfiles-main` and run `./configure_system.sh` to setup locale and install grub as bootloader
+3. cd into `root/dotfiles-main` and run `./configure_system.sh` to setup locale, fonts and bootloader

-4. Install and configure grub bootloader:
+4. Install linux kernel

-    This assumes the partitioning scheme is compatible with GRUB.
+   This is needed in order for bootloader to find the `vmlinuz-linux` file on boot
    ```
-    pacman -S --noconfirm intel-ucode # only IF you have intel cpu grub-install $PRIM_DRIVE # Note that PRIM_DRIVE
-    grub-mkconfig -o /boot/grub/grub.cfg
-    ```

-    Note that the "device map" that GRUB uses to create the configuration may not map the device
-    to the correct boot hard drive when using a BIOS-based Master Boot Record bootstrap setup.

-    In that case, you may need to find the correct mapping by running a grub shell and then
-    modify the grub.cfg to correctly map the device to the hard drive (e.g. `(hd0,msdos1) -> /dev/sdb1`)

-5. Install linux kernel

-   This was needed in order for grub to find the `vmlinuz-linux` file on boot
-   ```
    pacman -S linux
    ```

-6. Follow the rest of the arch guide from 'Configure the network' on down
+5. Follow the rest of the arch guide from 'Configure the network' on down

-7. Reboot without the usb drive and ensure that arch boots up.
+6. Reboot without the usb drive and ensure that arch boots up.

 ### Debian (TODO:  Similar to above, but without pacman specifics)